 Thursday, July 21, 2011

 Wait Till Daddy Comes Out.
-A Review of Beginners
+Beginners: A Review

 Oliver (Ewan McGregor) is in the middle of an early mid-life crisis.
 He is dealing with many things.
 First, after the death of his mother, his father Hal (Christopher Plummer) tells Oliver that he's gay.
 Hal's alternative lifestyle, alas, lasts only four years before he too dies of cancer.
-Throw in a romance with the beautiful French actress Anna (played by the beautiful French actress Melanie Laurent), and poor Olly is not having a good life.
+Throw in a romance with the beautiful French actress Anna (Melanie Laurent), and poor Olly is not having a good life.
 Still, as Beginners jumps from his father's passionate embrace of his gay life (gay in every meaning of the word) and his new-and-much-younger lover Andy (Goran Visnjik) to Oliver and Anna's romance, we see Oliver grow as a person.

 I can't say Beginners is a bad movie.
 It isn't.
 The film is blessed with two wonderful actor who give rich performances.
 The interplay between McGregor and Plummer come off as an extremely affectionate one between father and son.
 Beginners, under the direction of Mike Mills, brings great tenderness and affection but also a slight hesitancy to their relationship.
 In other words, it's a realistic portrayal of a son who is still a little leery of his father, not because of Dad's newly-embraced gay life.
 Instead, it is due to how Oliver perceived his parent's relationship and especially Hal's remoteness from both his mother and himself.
 Granted, the gay thing may have played a part in it, but when McGregor and Plummer are together (especially at the end of Hal's time), it is quite tender and moving.